Notre Dame vs. North Carolina NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Notre Dame and its opponents have combined for 62.5 points -- this matchup's over/under -- only one time this season.
+- Notre Dame has combined with its opponents to put up more than 62.5 points just once this year.

-- The combined points per game average of the two teams, 67.9, is 5.4 points greater than Saturday's over/under.
+- The two teams combine to average 67.9 points per game, 5.4 more than the total in this contest.

-- This contest's total is 10.5 points greater than the 52 these two squads combine to surrender per game this season.
+- This contest's over/under is 10.5 points greater than the 52 these two squads combine to surrender per game this season.

 - The Fighting Irish and their opponents score an average of 52.9 points per game, 9.6 fewer than Saturday's total.

-- The 66.3 PPG average total in Tar Heels games this season is 3.8 points more than this game's over/under.
+- The 62.5-point total for this game is 3.8 points below the 66.3 points per game average total in Tar Heels games this season.

 Notre Dame Stats and Trends

-- Notre Dame has played seven games, with four wins against the spread.

-- The Fighting Irish have been favored by 3.5 points or more four times this season and have covered the spread in two of them.
+- This season, the Fighting Irish have two against the spread wins in four games as a favorite of 3.5 points or more.

-- Notre Dame's games this year have gone over the total in four out of seven opportunities (57.1%).
+- Notre Dame's games this year have hit the over on four of seven set point totals (57.1%).

-- Notre Dame is 2-2 against the spread and 4-0 overall when the team picks up over 379.0 yards.
+- When Notre Dame churns out more than 379.0 yards, the team is 2-2 against the spread and 4-0 overall.

-- This year, the Fighting Irish have turned the ball over 11 times, one more than the Tar Heels' takeaways (10).

 - Find the latest spread and moneyline odds for Notre Dame at SISportsbook.